 ATRT2 Assessment of Recommendation Effectiveness

 The effectiveness of implementation is qualified.
-But where it is unsuccessful is not entirely due to implementation efforts of Staff.
+But where it is unsuccessful is not entirely due to implementation efforts of staff.
 Interestingly, the Board has improved in reflecting Public Comment in its resolutions.
 That is a key element of accountability and transparency.
 ATRT2’s assessment is that fulsome, broader and more frequent public comment can be facilitated through adjustments to time allotted, forward-planning regarding the number of consultations, and new tools that facilitate easier participation in the Comment process.

 ATRT2 Draft New Recommendation #7